-As we mentioned above, it could get tricky with a toddler in tow or other bags to carry.
-Aside from this, it’s just another viable option.
+As we mentioned above, it could get tricky with a toddler in tow or other bags to carry, but it’s another viable option.

 Use a Carrier Instead

-If the tips above fail to work for you, your body doesn’t have to pay for it.
-Instead of lugging a baby seat wherever you go, wear your baby instead.
-Most carriers are ergonomically designed to distribute the baby’s weight, easing pain and discomfort.
+If the tips above fail to work for you, your body doesn’t have to pay.
+Instead of lugging an infant car seat wherever you go, wear your baby instead.
+Most baby carriers are ergonomically designed to distribute the baby’s weight, easing pain and discomfort.